rcc-uchicago/env_bootcamp/Day1/_episodes/02-filedir.md

 which means "the current working directory".
 It may seem redundant to have a name for it, but we'll see some uses for it soon.

+Note that in most command line tools, multiple flags can be combined with a single `-` and no spaces between the flags: `ls -F -a` is equivalent to `ls -Fa`.

 > ## Other Hidden Files
 >